Azure Scheduler will retire on 30th September 2019

 In 2016, we launched Azure Logic Apps, which includes the ability to configure and run scheduled jobs as well as advanced workflow features.
-Because Logic Apps fully replaces Azure Scheduler capabilities, Scheduler will be retired as a standalone service on September 30, 2019.
-As with all changes of this type, we’re providing 12 months’ notice so you have adequate time to adjust.
+Because Logic Apps fully replaces Azure Scheduler capabilities, Scheduler will be retired as a standalone service on 30th September 2019.
+As with all changes of this type, we are providing 12 months’ notice so you have adequate time to adjust.

-To continue using jobs you’ve configured in Scheduler, please move to Logic Apps by September 30, 2019.
+To continue using jobs you have configured in Scheduler, please move to Logic Apps by 30th September 2019.
 We encourage you to make the switch sooner, to gain the richer benefits of Logic Apps.
-In addition to the Scheduler features you’re already familiar with, Logic Apps enables you to:
+In addition to the Scheduler features you are already familiar with, Logic Apps enables you to:

 - Manage each scheduled workload as a first-class Azure resource.